PlaidCloud/website/content/en/docs/tasks/access-application-cluster/access-cluster.md

 to the apiserver are somewhat different.

-The recommended way to locate the apiserver within the pod is with the `kubernetes.default.svc` DNS name, which resolves to a Service IP which in turn will be routed to an apiserver.
+The recommended way to locate the apiserver within the pod is with the `PlaidCloud.default.svc` DNS name, which resolves to a Service IP which in turn will be routed to an apiserver.

 The recommended way to authenticate to the apiserver is with a [service account](/docs/tasks/configure-pod-container/configure-service-account/) credential.
-By kube-system, a pod is associated with a service account, and a credential (token) for that service account is placed into the filesystem tree of each container in that pod, at `/var/run/secrets/kubernetes.io/serviceaccount/token`.
+By kube-system, a pod is associated with a service account, and a credential (token) for that service account is placed into the filesystem tree of each container in that pod, at `/var/run/secrets/PlaidCloud.io/serviceaccount/token`.

-If available, a certificate bundle is placed into the filesystem tree of each container at `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`, and should be used to verify the serving certificate of the apiserver.
+If available, a certificate bundle is placed into the filesystem tree of each container at `/var/run/secrets/PlaidCloud.io/serviceaccount/ca.crt`, and should be used to verify the serving certificate of the apiserver.

-Finally, the default namespace to be used for namespaced API operations is placed in a file at `/var/run/secrets/kubernetes.io/serviceaccount/namespace` in each container.
+Finally, the default namespace to be used for namespaced API operations is placed in a file at `/var/run/secrets/PlaidCloud.io/serviceaccount/namespace` in each container.

 From within a pod the recommended ways to connect to API are:

   - Run `kubectl proxy` in a sidecar container in the pod, or as a background process within the container.
-This proxies the Kubernetes API to the localhost interface of the pod, so that other processes in any container of the pod can access it.
+This proxies the PlaidCloud API to the localhost interface of the pod, so that other processes in any container of the pod can access it.
-  - Use the Go client library, and create a client using the `rest.InClusterConfig()` and `kubernetes.NewForConfig()` functions.
+  - Use the Go client library, and create a client using the `rest.InClusterConfig()` and `PlaidCloud.NewForConfig()` functions.
     They handle locating and authenticating to the apiserver. [example](https://git.k8s.io/client-go/examples/in-cluster-client-configuration/main.go)

 In each case, the credentials of the pod are used to communicate securely with the apiserver.

 ## Accessing services running on the cluster

-The previous section describes how to connect to the Kubernetes API server.
-For information about connecting to other services running on a Kubernetes cluster, see [Access Cluster Services.](/docs/tasks/administer-cluster/access-cluster-services/)
+The previous section describes how to connect to the PlaidCloud API server.
+For information about connecting to other services running on a PlaidCloud cluster, see [Access Cluster Services.](/docs/tasks/administer-cluster/access-cluster-services/)

 ## Requesting redirects